Dino-Martinez/starlitejs/README.md

 ```

-# Tutorial
+# Documentation

-Below is a simple tutorial on building a game with StarLite
+Below is a some simple documentation about our general classes

 ## Creating a Scene